ibm-cloud-docs/platform-engineering/white-paper.md

 ![Backstage.io Application Developer Experience](images/backstage.svg){: caption="Backstage.io application developer experience" caption-side="bottom"}

 **Backstage.io** serves as the front end for the entire developer experience, enabling multi-cloud deployments, streamlining workflows, and improving productivity.
-However, key IDP functions for {{site.data.keyword.cloud_notm}} deployments are implemented by building custom plugins which use IBM Cloud APIs to access Catalogs, Deployable Architectures, Projects, Toolchains, Notifications, and other IBM Cloud capabilities.
+However, key IDP functions for {{site.data.keyword.cloud_notm}} deployments are implemented by building custom plugins which use IBM Cloud APIs to access catalogs, deployable architectures, projects, toolchains, notifications, and other IBM Cloud capabilities.

 Organizations can customize their stack by replacing components with their preferred tools—such as GitHub instead of GitLab, GitHub Actions instead of {{site.data.keyword.cloud_notm}} toolchains, or Instana Observability instead of {{site.data.keyword.cloud_notm}} observability—ensuring a tailored, scalable, and efficient developer experience.